RubixDev/Cube-Loop/README.md

 The other buttons can just simply be pressed.

 ## Gameplay
 When you collect power ups, they'll disappear.
-If you get a power up while already having the effect, the time to have the power up will increase.
+If you get a power up while already having the effect, the rows to have the power up will increase.
 There are two types of power ups:

 ### Blue Power Ups